owlistic-notes/owlistic/docs/website/docs/developers/setup.md

-# Development Setup
+# Setup

-To contribute to Owlistic, you'll need to set up your development environment.
-Follow the steps below to get started.
+Follow the steps below to set up your development environment.

 ## Prerequisites